-Create a student/parent handbook to answer questions participants may have by being a dual enrollment student.
-The handbook will provide students with information about how to successfully enroll in the dual enrollment program and how to access the support services at Cañada.
+Create a student/parent handbook to answer participants' questions about being a dual enrollment student.
+The handbook will provide students with information about how to enroll in the dual enrollment program successfully and how to access the support services at Cañada.
 Onboarding presentations will be held both in-person and via zoom to inform both parents and students about the requirements and expectations of the program and to answer any questions they might have.
 A faculty handbook will also serve as a tool to successfully onboard both High School stakeholders and college faculty to the dual enrollment program.